kidpaul94/GraspMixer/README.md

 # CPPE

-Contact point pair estimator (CPPE) for 6DOF grasp detection.
+Contact Surface Pair Estimator (CPPE) for 6DOF grasp detection.
 The framework takes a complete object point cloud file to generate possible contact point pairs and their robustness (a.k.a grasp dictionaries) for a parallel jaw gripper using both analytical and data-driven models.

 ![Example 0](./images/pipeline.png)